Best way to send money internationally: a guide to international wire transfers

 How long do international wire transfers take?

-• Country regulations and relationship
+• Country regulations and direct banking relationships

 How much do international wire transfers cost?